passkeydeveloper/passkeys.dev/content/en/docs/advanced/related-origins/index.md

 The server must respond with a content type of `application/json`.

 The JSON document must have a member named `origins`, containing an array of valid origins for use with passkeys scoped for the RP ID.
+Origin(s) matching the RP ID should not be included.

 > See [Deployment Considerations](#deployment-considerations) below for details on choosing an RP ID.